Hunterhuan/sphereface2_speaker_verification/README.md

 ## sphereface2_speaker_verification

-official implementation of sphereface2 for speaker verification in [Exploring Binary Classification Loss for Speaker Verification](https://ieeexplore.ieee.org/abstract/document/10094954)
+official implementation of sphereface2 for speaker verification in [Exploring Binary Classification Loss for Speaker Verification](https://ieeexplore.ieee.org/abstract/document/10094954), this code is based on [wespeaker](https://github.com/wenet-e2e/wespeaker)

 ## Citations
 If you find its useful, please cite it as